jboss-fuse/quickstarts/sap-idoclist-destination-standalone/README.md

-sap-idoc-destination-standalone: Demonstrates the sap-idoc-destination component running in a standalone camel runtime.
+sap-idoclist-destination-standalone: Demonstrates the sap-idoclist-destination component running in a standalone camel runtime.
 =======================================================================================================================
+* * *
 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-idoclist-destination component to send IDoc documents to SAP
+Summary: This quickstart demonstrates how to configure and use the sap-idoclist-destination component.
+This component sends IDoc document lists to SAP using the *Transactional RFC* (tRFC) wire protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>

+* * *

 What is it?
 -----------